 If you’re making a quick visit, stick to the Paradise area for your Mount Rainier itinerary.
 Your most basic Rainier experience should include hiking part of the Skyline Trail, driving to Narada Falls, and visiting Reflection Lakes.
 Those three sights will give you a good sense of what the park is all about.

 Is there an entry fee at Mt.
 Rainier National Park?

-Yes indeed, the charge is $30 per vehicle.
+Yes indeed, the charge is $30 per vehicle, as of this writing.
 That gets you access to the park for 7 consecutive days.
 Bicyclists or pedestrians are charged $15 for the same pass.